AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return the detailed information of the song task here.
+After a successful request, the API will return the details of the song task here.
 For example:
 ```json
 {
   "_id": "66d2add5550a4144a5a88dfe",